elavoie/pando-handbook/README.md

 # Quick Examples

-Save the following code in a file named `square.js` (or alternatively use the one provided in the pando-computing repository under `examples/square.js`):
+Save the following code in a file named `square.js` (or alternatively use the one provided in the pando-computing repository under `examples/square.js`) to define a computing function:

     module.exports['/pando/1.0.0'] = function (x, cb) {
       setTimeout(function () {